Tuscany, From The Sea to Siena - and Beyond

 Sorano is a remarkable medieval town, built on a spectacular “rocky spur” of volcanic tufa between two converging canyons.

-All three accommodations during this tour offer private facilities and have been carefully selected by us.
+All four accommodations during this tour offer private facilities and have been carefully selected by us.

-From these bases, we will tour every day by minibus and on foot to the most interesting places of Southern Tuscany.
+From these bases, we will tour every day by minibus and on foot to the most interesting places of Southern Tuscany and The Sabina Hills in Lazio.
 The area of the first part of the tour will approximately coincide with the district called “Maremma”, a harmonious landscape of unspoilt woody hills, pleasant olive groves, vineyards - and hidden Etruscan ruins.

 Our itinerary will also include visits to some other interesting districts: the amazing volcanic Lake of Bolsena, the truly Mediterranean Isle of Giglio and the fascinating Val d’Orcia – this latter being one of the most famous landscapes of Italy, with rolling clay hills dotted with old farmhouses and vineyards and lines of cypress trees, surprisingly rich in small Renaissance towns.

-To give you time to really savour the whole experience in Tuscany, we have designed the itinerary to give you some free time in Porto Santa Stefano, lovely Pitigliano, half a day to explore Siena or Montalcino, and a little time to wander the alleys of old Sorano.
+To give you time to really savour the whole experience in Tuscany, we have designed the itinerary to give you some free time in Porto Santa Stefano, lovely Pitigliano, half a day to explore Siena or Montalcino, and a little time to wander the alleys of old Sorano and Casperia.

 Southern Tuscany has a special reputation for food and wine.
 Here you can taste typical dishes such as “Wild Boar with tomato sauce”, “Pici all’aglione” (hand-made pasta with garlic and tomato sauce), “Roe Deer cooked in wine sauce”, “Acquacotta” (which literally means “cooked water” - a typical soup made of onions, tomatoes, celery, oil and bread), “Agnello a buglione” (Lamb Stockpot), many pasta dishes and pizza.